AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 ## How to persist a GraphQL query

-It is recommended to persist queries on an AEM author environment initially and then [publish the query](#publish-persisted-query) to an AEM publish environment.
+It is recommended to persist queries on an AEM author environment initially and then [transfer the query](#transfer-persisted-query-production) to your production AEM publish environment, for use by applications.

 There are various methods of persisting queries, including: